lilimelgar/wp5_mediasuite/README.md

 npm run dev
 ```

-Note: this is not a default command of npm, but works because a script (calling webpack) has been configured for this in package.json.
+Note that this is not a default command of npm, but works because a script (calling webpack) has been configured for this in package.json.

+Other commands custom commands are:

+* npm run prod (webpack.config.prod.js is run to produce the minified benglabs.min.js)
+* npm run build (this runs the webpack.config.js just once)

 #### Start the compass watcher